Skip to content

 Bologna

-Now, this is the place where your trip to Bologna gets a bit challenging.
-Deciding to go on a foot journey up the hill to the Sanctuary of San Luca, where you can get a panoramic view of the city of Bologna and the surrounding mountains, is a fantastic experience that should not be missed.
+Now, this is where your trip to Bologna gets a bit challenging.
+Deciding to go on a foot journey up the hill to the Sanctuary of San Luca, where you can get a panoramic view of Bologna and the surrounding mountains, is a fantastic experience that should not be missed.

-With an elliptical dome on the top, the church is located on Colle della Guardia, southwest of the city’s historical centre.
+The church, with an elliptical dome on top, is located on Colle della Guardia, southwest of the city’s historical centre.
 It was constructed between 1741 and 1757 following the designs of Carlo Francesco Dotti.
-It has since served as an important pilgrimage destination in the whole of the Emilia-Romagna region.
+Since then, it has been an important pilgrimage destination in the Emilia-Romagna region.

 In 1793, the Portico di San Luca was built along 3.8 kilometres.
-This roofed arcade is made up of 666 arches and is considered the longest-covered walkway in the world.
-You will need no map to ascend all 471 steps of the portico to reach the Sanctuary of San Luca.
+This roofed arcade comprises 666 arches and is considered the longest-covered walkway in the world.
+You will need no map to ascend all 471 steps of the entrance to reach the Sanctuary of San Luca.

-This walk is estimated to take about 70 minutes, during which you could pose for some pictures or stop for some coffee from any of the few cafes near the sanctuary.
-The Sanctuary of San Luca is indeed a must-see during your visit to the Italian city of Bologna!
+This walk is estimated to take about 70 minutes, during which you could pose for some pictures or stop for coffee from any of the few cafes near the sanctuary.
+The Sanctuary of San Luca is a must-see when visiting the Italian city of Bologna!

 The University of Bologna: The World’s Oldest